Feel-Good! | airplanes | animals | architecture | art | auto | cool ads | funny | food | futurism | gadgets | russia | japan

-Note: Space helmets on cute stewardesses were all the rage back then.
-See our previous article Glamour in the Skies for some Braniff helmeted uniforms, designed by Emilio Pucci.
+Note: spacesuit-like helmets on cute stewardesses were all the rage in 1960s, in case you did not know.
+See our previous article Glamour in the Skies for more of the Braniff Airlines helmeted uniforms, designed by Emilio Pucci.

 Boeing 2707-100: growing longer and sleeker...

-With engines now in the tail section (removed from under aircraft's body due to safety concerns), "Boeing 2707" still featured variable geometry wing and a distinctive two-hinged "droop-nose" - added for the best visibility during takeoffs and landings (its extra joint ensured better ground clearance).
-A new name reflected the fact that the plane's speed was Mach 2.7.
-It was decidedly bigger airplane, too.
+With engines now in the tail section (removed from under the fuselage due to safety concerns), "Boeing 2707" retained the variable geometry wing configuration and a distinctive two-hinged "droop-nose" - added to impove visibility during takeoffs and landings.
+A new name also reflected the fact that the plane's speed was now an impressive Mach 2.7.

-The new design was smaller, seating "only" 234.
-Two prototypes were approved by President Nixon in 1969, and it was projected that SST would dominate the skies, rendering all other subsonic aircraft obsolete.
+The new design was now smaller, seating "only" 234.
+Two prototypes were approved by President Nixon in 1969, as it was a widespread belief that SST aircraft would soon dominate the skies, rendering all other subsonic aircraft obsolete.